seriyps/cowboy_graphql/README.md

 Function is called when the connection is established (for HTTP - imediately after `connection`, for WebSocket - when `ConnectionInit` message is received).

+The `TransportInfo` parameter provides some details about the transport and its features that was chosen for this connection (eg, is it WebSocket or HTTP? was it POST or GET? etc).

 This callback can be used to set-up all the timers/monitors, register the process in process registry etc.